TomPlum/advent-of-code-2019/README.md

   * [Performance & Runtime Complexity](#performance)
 * [Answer Table & Puzzle Documentation](#answer-table)

+## Getting Started
+If you wanted to clone the repository and run the solutions, you need only clone/download, import it as a Gradle project in your IDE, and run the respective solution file.

+Annotation Processing must be enabled in your IDE for the JMH tests to run.
+In IntelliJ; `Preferences -> Build, Execution, Deployment -> Compiler -> Annotation Processors`

 ## The Codebase
 ### Package Structure
 The package structure was something that changed almost every day.
 My goal was "package-by-feature".
-For the first few days it seemed like I'd just end up having 25 different packages whose names are relevant keywords from that day.
+For the first few days it seemed like I'd just end up having 25 different packages whose names were relevant keywords from that day.
 However, towards the latter half of the days, there were consistencies in the naming that started to make the language a little more ubiquitous.
 This allowed me to start grouping packages together and start abstracting out common code.

+I created two Gradle root projects, `implementation` and `solutions`.
+With the former having a sub-project, `common`, for behaviour that is commonly used across multiple days.

     -implementation
         -common